enso-org/enso-archive/README.md

 Visit [The Enso Website](http://www.luna-lang.org) to learn more!

 This repository contains [Enso Engine](engine/) (its compiler, interpreter, runtime, and language server).
-Its cloud-ready IDE can be found on a [separate repository](https://github.com/luna/ide/).
+Its cloud-ready IDE can be found in a [separate repository](https://github.com/luna/ide/).

 ## Contributing to Enso